kubos/kubos/docs/sdk-installing.md

     sudo usermod -aG vboxusers <username>

-You will need to logout and log back in to your host computer or passing usb devices through to your vagrant development environment will not work correctly.
+You will need to logout and log back in to your host computer, otherwise passing usb devices through to your vagrant development environment will not work correctly.

 ### Install Vagrant {#install-vagrant}